sbt/sbt-release/README.md

      * 1.2
      * 1
      * 1-BETA17
- * A [publish repository](https://github.com/harrah/xsbt/wiki/Publishing) configured.
+ * A [publish repository](http://www.scala-sbt.org/release/docs/Publishing.html) configured.
 (Required only for the default release process.
 See further below for release process customizations.)
  * git [optional]

 ## Usage
 ### Adding the plugin dependency

 Add the following lines to `./project/build.sbt`.
-See the section [Using Plugins](https://github.com/harrah/xsbt/wiki/Getting-Started-Using-Plugins) in the xsbt wiki for more information.
+See the section [Using Plugins](http://www.scala-sbt.org/release/tutorial/Using-Plugins.html) in the sbt wiki for more information.

     // This resolver declaration is added by default in SBT 0.12.x resolvers += Resolver.url(